Key Takeaways

 What’s Typically Covered?

-The exact costs covered for bariatric surgery vary wildly depending on your deductible and insurance policy.
+The exact costs covered for bariatric surgery vary widely depending on your deductible and insurance policy.

-Semaglutide costs are more predictable, thanks to the drug savings programs developed by Novocare, the manufacturer of Ozempic, Wegovy, and Ryblesus:
+Thanks to the drug savings programs developed by Novocare, the manufacturer of Ozempic, Wegovy, and Ryblesus have more predictable costs:

 - Ozempic: With insurance, a one-, two-, or three-month supply costs as little as $25 out of pocket.